High School Programs

 - John F. Kennedy '35 Institute in Government

-Our 5-week High School Academic Enrichment program offers more than 50 courses designed to inspire your love of learning; discover a newfound passion; challenge your skills; and build upon your successes.
+Our five-week High School Academic Enrichment program offers more than 50 courses designed to inspire your love of learning, discover a newfound passion, challenge your skills, and build upon your successes.

-Additionally, students currently in grades 9, 10, and 11 can sign up for a SAT or ACT Preparation Course.
-The courses are taught by Summit Educational Group's expert instructors.
+Students currently in grades 8, 9, 10, and 11 can also take an SAT or ACT Preparation Course.
+Group and individual tutoring options are offered by Pillars of Learning’s expert instructors for an additional fee.

-The English Language Institute (ELI) is for English language learners who have studied English for at least 3 years.
-This 5-week program attracts talented students from around the world, who enhance their English language skills in a supportive and rigorous program.
+The English Language Institute (ELI) attracts talented students from around the world who have studied English for at least 3 years and who seek to enhance their English language skills in a supportive and rigorous five-week program.

-Participants must be non-native speakers of English who have studied the language for at least 3 years in their home schools and who can converse in English.
-In addition to the standard application, all High School ELI candidates must submit one recent composition written for English class with their teacher’s comments and corrections, and an English translation of their transcript and their school's grading system.
+Non-native speakers of English who have studied the language for at least 3 years in their home schools and who are conversant in English.
+With their application, all High School ELI candidates must submit one recent graded English composition with teacher’s comments and corrections, and an English translation of their transcript and school's grading system.
 Level placement is determined by a diagnostic test administered on the first day of classes.

 Please note that a TOEFL or TOEFL Junior test is strongly recommended for English Language Institute and is required for all other programs.